Education Loan Subsidy SBI: CSIS, PM Vidyalaxmi & Application Guide 2025-26

 What is Subsidy in Education Loan by SBI?

-The SBI education loan subsidy comes under the Central Sector Interest Subsidy (CSIS) scheme, introduced by the Government of India.
-Its main goal is to support students from economically weaker families so they can pursue higher education without being crushed by interest costs.
+The SBI education loan subsidy comes primarily under two active government schemes: the Central Sector Interest Subsidy (CSIS) scheme and the PM Vidyalaxmi scheme, both introduced by the Government of India.
+Their main goal is to support students from economically weaker families so they can pursue higher education without being crushed by interest costs.

 The CSIS scheme supports students from Economically Weaker Sections (EWS) with family incomes up to ₹4.5 lakh per annum.
-It applies to professional or technical courses taken in recognised Indian institutions and is available only once per student, whether for undergraduate, postgraduate, or integrated studies.
+It applies to professional or technical courses at NAAC/NBA-accredited Indian institutions and is available only once per student, whether for undergraduate, postgraduate, or integrated studies.

 • The government covers 100% of the interest during the moratorium period, which includes the course duration plus one year.

-• The subsidy is processed by the bank, often via direct bank transfer, so students don’t need to claim it separately.
+• The subsidy is processed by the bank, often via direct bank transfer, so students do not need to claim it separately.

 Key conditions: